-In North America and the UK, unsalted butter that is uncultured is sometimes referred as "sweet cream" butter because it's made from cream that isn't soured or cultured.
+In North America and the UK, unsalted butter that is uncultured is sometimes referred to as "sweet cream" butter because it's made from cream that isn't soured or cultured.
 This type of butter is unsweetened, even though the name indicates otherwise.

 The role of butter in baking